exonum/exonum-doc/src/architecture/storage.md

 - Get value by key;
 - Put new value at the key (insert or update already saved one);
-- Delete pair by key.
+- Delete key-value pair by key.

+All the tables functionality is reduced to these atomic call types.

 To add a new storage, [Database][database] interface should be implemented for it.
 The implementation example can be found at [LevelDB wrapper][leveldb-wrapper].

-Actually, all the values from different tables are stored in one big key-value table at the low-level storage, wherein the keys are represented as bytes sequence, and values are serialized objects, in fact, byte sequences too.
-Thus, the high-level tables really just implements a handy API for accessing to the values with specific sense.
-All the tables functionality is reduced to these atomic call types.

 At this moment, key-value storage [LevelDB][level-db] v1.20 is used.
 Also [RocksDB][rocks-db] support is [planned](../roadmap.md).

+All the values from different tables are stored in one big key-value table at the low-level storage, wherein the keys are represented as bytes sequence, and values are serialized objects, in fact, byte sequences too.
+The keys are transformed in a predetermined way using [table identifiers](#table-identifiers).

 ## View layer